deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 <img id="fig2.2" src="/images/posts/2019-02-20-regex/symbol-nfa.png" />
 <p class="text-center"><small>Figure 2.2: Finite automation for the expression <em>a</em></small></p>

 On [Fig 2.2](#fig2.2) we construct an automation for the symbol **'a'**.
 We treat each symbol of the input alphabet as a regular expression by itself.
-The language of this automation consists only of the string **"a"**.
+The language of this automation consists only of the word **"a"**.

 #### Induction
 Suppose we have the two regular expressions \\(S\\) and \\(T\\) and their NFAs \\(N(S)\\) and \\(N(T)\\) respectively: